0xdefaceme/whitepaper/README.md

 the case for why contract owners should implement the exploitable EIP standard.

-By implementing the exploitable EIP standard, contract owners now have the option to now dynamically set bounties on a main net contract.
+By implementing the exploitable EIP standard, contract owners now have the option to dynamically set bounties on a main net contract.
 While there is of course a cost involved in offering this bounty to attackers, it comes with several benefits: (1) It can be grown dynamically with the size of the contract's balance.
 (2) A vulnerability may not be the worst-case scenario for the contract owner's business anymore.
 (3) Shutting down and redeploying